ISSA Nutritionist Study Guide

 Connective tissue

-This is any tissue that serves to support, connect, or bind another tissue in the body.
+This is any tissue that supports, connects, or binds another tissue in the body.

 We can divide these connective tissues as being loose, dense, or specialized.

-The loose connective tissue is made out of collagen, elastin, and reticular fibers, and it holds the organs in their place.
+The loose connective tissue is made out of collagen, elastin, and reticular fibers and holds the organs in their place.

 Dense connective tissues are made of the same components as the last, and they make up the tendons and ligaments that serve to connect muscle to bone and other bones to bones.